sciboy12/LeapMouse/README.md

 # LeapMouse
 Use your Leap Motion as an absolute-mode air mouse

-This software does **not** work with the Orion Beta, nor Python 3.
+This software does **not** work with the Orion Beta.

-Both Windows and Linux are supported (Though Windows support is broken ATM, which will be fixed soon).
+Both Windows and Linux are supported.

 ## Setup